 Default custom authorization server

-The OpenID and OAuth discovery endpoints for the default custom authorization server are:
+The OAuth 2.0 and OIDC discovery endpoints for the default custom authorization server are:

 Which authorization server should you use

 If you're looking to add SSO for your OIDC-based apps, you can use your org authorization server.
-Also, use the org authorization server if you want to use OAuth 2.0 bearer tokens with your Okta APIs.
+Also, use the org authorization server if you want to use OAuth 2.0 bearer tokens to access Okta APIs.
 Only the org authorization server can mint access tokens that contain Okta API scopes.

 This table describes the capabilities supported by a custom authorization server (includes the default custom authorization server) and capabilities supported by the org authorization server.